Athens Riviera

-Athens Riviera is the coastal area in the southern suburbs of Athens, Greece from Piraeus to Sounio and Lavrio.
+Athens Riviera (Greek: Αθηναϊκή Ριβιέρα) is the coastal area in the southern suburbs of Athens, Greece from Piraeus to Sounio and Lavrio.
 It is located about 16 km from downtown Athens stretching from the southern suburbs of Athens to the southernmost points of Attica.

 History

 Modern era

 Since the 1920s the Greek government planned for a regeneration of the Riviera but the political instability did not allow it.
 In 1954, Kathimerini newspaper published an article arguing that Glyfada and Voula could become more popular than the French Riviera in the coming years.
 In 1957, the plan for the development of the Athens Riviera started with the creation of Asteria in Glyfada and the area started gradually to become popular among the Athenians also through the help of Greek cinema.
+Plans to erect the highest building in Greece which will be called the Athens Riviera Tower are currently underway.